MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 **Possible actions to take**:
 - Increase the timeout value.
-This will depend on the solver that is being called, but in general 10s is sufficient for most problems.
+This will depend on the solver that is being called (see table above for starting point).
 - If the problem is particularly large (10k+ variables) and/or with many terms, a larger timeout might be needed.